dillrein/API-Project-1/README.md

 Also give a simple chat form to connect with others looking for concerts or discussing artists.

 This was a group project 4 people.
-I focused mainly on the Ticketmaster API adn connecting that to Google API.
+I focused mainly on the Ticketmaster API and connecting that to Google API.
 My other tasks was manipulation of data through local storage and Firebase.